-S. Impact Prediction Mitigation Measures No. 1 Effect on the Ground Water Table Max Elevation of the ML area is 289 m AMSL Ultimate depth of mine is up to 263.5 AMSL.
-Ground Water table is 40m below ground level.
+S. Impact Prediction Mitigation Measures No. 1 The Average site Elevation is 310 m from AMSL.
+Ground Water Table Water table is 35-40m AMSL.
 The mining activity will not intersect with the ground water table.

-2 Wash off from the dumps No dumping has been proposed.
-3 Soil Erosion Reclamation of the mined out area will be done with plantation to avoid the soil erosion 4 Waste Water generation/ Discharge Toilets with septic tanks will be used; hence no sewage / liquid effluent will be spread and contamination is also not expected 5 Siltation in nearby agriculture field Garland drains have been constructed on the sloping side barrier of the ML area.
+2 No dumping has been proposed. dumps 3 Soil Erosion Reclamation of the mined out area will be done with plantation to avoid the soil erosion 4 Waste Water Toilets with septic tanks will be used; hence no sewage / generation/ liquid effluent will be spread and contamination is also not Discharge expected 5 Siltation in nearby Garland drains have been constructed on the sloping side agriculture field barrier of the ML area.
 The garland drain has been routed through settling tank to remove suspended solids from flowing into storm water.

+ADDITIONAL STUDIES

-ADDITIONAL STUDIES DISASTER MANAGEMENT PLAN
+DISASTER MANAGEMENT PLAN